therealsphinx/support.balsamiq.com/content/misc/ipad.md

 * * *

-## Do you have any iPad controls or templates?
+## Do You Have Any iPad Controls or Templates?

 You can find Symbols libraries (also called templates or stencils) for iPad, iPhone, Android and more on our [Mockups To Go](https://mockupstogo.mybalsamiq.com/) site.
 Check out the [iOS project](https://mockupstogo.mybalsamiq.com/projects/ios/grid) in Mockups To Go for all the iPhone and iPad templates.

 * * *

-## Do you have any resources to help me design or test my mobile application?
+## Do You Have Any Resources to Help Me Design or Test My Mobile Application?

 Check out our [tutorial on Creating a Mobile Application](/tutorials/mobileapplication/) to learn some tips and tricks for using the iOS controls included with Mockups.